Ministries

 Altar servers assist the clergy during Divine services.

 Altar servers are males who are at least 9 years of age, baptised/chrismated Orthodox Christians in good standing.
+All adult (ages 18 and up) altar servers must complete the Archdiocese Youth Protection Program on a annual basis.
 Altar servers are scheduled in a regular rotation.
 If you are unable to attend on a week you are scheduled please contact the Deacon as soon as possible.

-For those intersted in becoming an altar server please contact Deacon for more information.
+For those interested in becoming an altar server, please contact Deacon Innocent for more information.

 Christian Education